-The operational effectiveness of key controls is assessed through the RCSA, audits, reviews and SOX testing.
+The operational effectiveness of key controls is assessed through the RCSA performed by risk management as well as through audits, reviews, SOX testing and other monitoring activities performed by Internal Audit, Compliance and other functions within the Company.
 Key controls are prioritised for regular assessment, with the remainder of the control framework being subject to annual or biennial assessment as a minimum.

-B.3.2.9 Capital Modelling
+B.3.2.9 Economic Capital Modelling

-The Company has developed an internal stochastic capital model to assess Economic Capital.
-The stochastic capital model is run in parallel with the Standard Formula to provide a second view of capital to compare with the Solvency Capital Requirement (SCR) and to facilitate an ongoing validation of the SCR.
-On a quarterly basis results are discussed at the Investment and Capital Management Committee with representation from both the risk management and capital management functions to ensure all material risks are considered.
+The Company has developed a stochastic capital model to assess Economic Capital.
+The stochastic capital model provides a second view of capital to compare with the Standard Formula Solvency Capital Requirement ('SCR') and facilitates an ongoing validation of the SCR.